File Upload Cheat Sheet¶

 This should not be used on its own, as bypassing it is pretty common and easy.

-File-names can endager the system in multiple ways, either by using non acceptable characters, or by using special and restricted filenames.
+Filenames can endanger the system in multiple ways, either by using non acceptable characters, or by using special and restricted filenames.
 For Windows, refer to the following MSDN guide.
 For a wider overview on different filesystems and how they treat files, refer to Wikipedia's Filename page.

 - Implement a maximum length